ayardley/SoftwareSolutionsinC/README.md

 # SoftwareSolutionsinC
-A repository to preserve and to make available the source code found on the floppy disk accompanying Software Solutions in C (Dale Schumacher ed.
+A repository to preserve and to make available the source code found on the floppy disk accompanying the book: Software Solutions in C (Dale Schumacher ed.
 1994)